gracejulien/gracejulien.github.io/about.markdown

 I've spent the last few years working on small projects with my dad, an urban planner, on school breaks, bringing my skills as a data scientist to solve the unique problems he faces in urban planning.
 I'm excited to continue working on social problems, particularly in urban environments, in my future career.

-I made this website to share my explorations of the intersection between data science and social problems.
+I created this website to share my explorations of the intersection between data science and social problems.

 ### Find me elsewhere: